 Art Supplies Needed For Ever After Fairy Tale Art Classes

-Brand-wise Tam usually use: Daler-Rowney or Saunders & Waterford – She works either on 9 x 12” or 12 x 16”.
-Cold pressed is fine too, but don’t go for less than 140lbs in weight.
-Other brands that will also be fine: Fabriano/ Strathmore/ Canson.
-I recommend Strathmore or Fabriano, the Canson brand says it’s 140lbs but if you compare it to the Strathmore it’s much lighter and doesn’t stand up to the “Tam Method” of scrubbing/blending on your faces.
+Brand-wise Tam usually use Daler-Rowney or Saunders & Waterford – She works either on 9 x 12” or 12 x 16”.
+Cold-pressed is fine too, but don’t go for less than 140lbs in weight.
+Other brands that will also be fine: are Fabriano/ Strathmore/ Canson.
+I recommend Strathmore or Fabriano, the Canson brand says it’s 140lbs but if you compare it to Strathmore it’s much lighter and doesn’t stand up to the “Tam Method” of scrubbing/blending on your faces.

 Water-soluble crayons – Caran D’ache Neocolor II

 Tam has lots of high-priced brands mentioned but unless you are going to be selling this art, or if it’s going into your art journal, I use cheaper craft paints and am happy with my results.
 I have a few of these pricey options I use on occasion but they are NOT necessary for most of the projects.
 I love Ceramcoat, Americana etc available at Michaels, Hobby Lobby, Walmart etc.